Burbank

 Do I Need an Attorney?

-If you are being charged with a criminal offense you need an attorney.
-It is never wise to represent yourself in a criminal case.A misdemeanor or felony charge generally is punishable by jail, community work, fines, or a combination of these options.
-Attorneys are trained to evaluate your case and determine the best options for your specific situation.
-In courtrooms with a high volume of cases, such as The Burbank Courthouse, it is especially important to have an effective criminal defense attorney representing you to assure that you have every opportunity to resolve your case with an appropriate outcome.
+How do you know if you need an attorney?
+If you are being charged with a crime you need an attorney.
+It is never wise to represent yourself in a criminal case.
+A misdemeanor or felony charge is punishable by jail, community work, fines, or a combination of these options.
+Attorneys are trained to evaluate and determine the best options for their clients.
+Thus, an effective attorney representing you can assure that you have every opportunity to resolve your case appropriately.

-Common Burbank Courthouse Violations
+Burbank Courthouse Violations

-Bench Warrants A.K.A.
-Failure to Appear in Court
+Bench Warrants (Failure to Appear in Court)

-If you are placed on probation in the Burbank Courthouse, you are expected to follow the requirements imposed by the judge.
-When you do not follow through or violate terms and conditions of probation, the court will set your matter for a probation violation hearing to determine the extent of the problem.
-If you are found to be in violation of probation, then you are subject to incarceration, revocation of probation, and/or termination of probation.
-Because of these serious consequences, it is wise to have effective legal representation to help resolve the problem.
-It is never a good idea to try to represent yourself if you are accused of violating terms of your probation.
+If you are placed on probation in the Burbank Court, you are expected to carefully follow the requirements imposed by the judge.
+When you do not follow through, or violate terms and conditions of probation, the court will set your matter for a probation violation hearing to evaluate the extent of the problem.
+You are entitled to be represented by an attorney at the hearing.
+If you are found to be in violation of probation, you are subject to incarceration, revocation of probation, and/or termination of probation.
+Because of these serious consequences, it is wise to have effective legal representation.
+It is never a appropriate to attempt to represent yourself if you are accused of violating terms of your probation.

-Suspended license charges typically originate when someone fails to appear in court on a case, upon conviction for DUI or Hit and Run, based on Driving with Excessive Blood Alcohol, or Refusal to Submit to a Chemical Test, Failure to Pay Child Support, or because of a Medical Condition which may prevent safe operation of a motor vehicle.
-Minimum sentences for suspended license violations range from fines of over $1200, to jail and fines, depending on the type of suspension and the number of prior convictions and probation violations you have.
-There are effective ways to solve a number of the underlying causes of a suspended license.
-An effective attorney will look at trying to resolve the situation from a “global” standpoint, in order to avoid future similar problems.
+Minimum sentences for suspended license violations range from fines of over $1200, to a combination of jail and fines, depending on the type of suspension and previous driving history.
+There may be effective ways to undo the underlying cause of a suspended license.
+An effective attorney will look at trying to resolve the situation from a "global" standpoint, in order for you to avoid future similar problems.

+Drug Possession charges should never be taken lightly.
+Felony drug cases can result in either state prison or county jail; misdemeanor cases can result in county jail.
 Any drug-related violation carries a negative stigma.
-However, there are effective approaches to many of these types of cases.
+However, there are effective approaches to many of these cases.
 The California Legislature and voters favor drug treatment, rather than punishment, for many drug possession charges, with options such as Penal Code section 1000, commonly known as drug diversion, as well as Proposition 36 Drug Court.
 People charged with any drug offense should be sure to seek legal representation to determine their best options.

 Burbank Municipal Code Violations